FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/beam-structure.rst

 ############

 :ref:`NXbeam_splitter`
-    A beam splitter, i.e. a device splitting the light into two or more beams.
+    A beam splitter, i.e., a device splitting the light into two or more beams.